fenago/tableau-server/md/server/Structure Content Projects, Groups, and Permissions - Tableau.md

 ### [[]{.icon--med-lg .icon--arrow-up .heading-item__icon}](https://help.tableau.com/current/guides/everybody-install/en-us/everybody_admin_permissions.htm#){.heading-item__link .print-hidden} What if you're using Active Directory? {#create-users-for-ad}
 :::

-If you've already configured [Tableau Server]{.VariablesProductName} to use Active Directory, you could have your Active Directory administrator to create these temporary users for you to use in this walkthrough.
+If you've already configured [Tableau Server] to use Active Directory, you could have your Active Directory administrator to create these temporary users for you to use in this walkthrough.
-You'll also need to import them to [Tableau Server]{.VariablesProductName}.
+You'll also need to import them to [Tableau
+Server].
 After you have finished the walkthrough and feel confident that you can configure real users, you can delete the temporary users.
 :::